brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-21.md

 himself.
 Besides, he has the most experience in dealing with him, and I trust his judgement."

-"*You should have let him stay with me."*
+"*You should have let him stay with me.*"

 Voldemort laughed, loud and mocking.

 "With you?
 Oh, Tom I'm afraid that's impossible."

 "*Why?
-Who would question it?"*
+Who would question it?*"

 Voldemort smirked and stood, walking up to his younger counterpart.
 The boy took a surprised step back.
 They never touched, never got close